ibm-cloud-docs/containers/cs_secure.md

   ```
   {: pre}

 5. Update any tooling that relies on the previous certificates.
+  * If you use {{site.data.keyword.blockchainfull}}, you must [re-establish connectivity between the {{site.data.keyword.blockchain}} management console and your cluster](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-refresh).
-For example, if you use the certificate from your cluster's `kubeconfig` file in your own service such as Travis or Jenkins, or if you use `calicoctl` to manage Calico network policies, update your services and automation to use the new certificates.
+  * If you use the certificate from your cluster's `kubeconfig` file in your own service such as Travis or Jenkins, or if you use `calicoctl` to manage Calico network policies, update your services and automation to use the new certificates.

 6. Verify that the timestamps on your new certificates are later than the timestamp that you found in step 3.
 To check the date on your certificates, you can use a tool such as [KeyCDN](https://tools.keycdn.com/ssl){: external}.